Peppermint Ice Cream

 a glass sundae jar filled with pink peppermint ice cream with chunks of peppermint and candy canes

-What else can I add into peppermint ice cream?
+What else can I fold in?

 pink peppermint ice cream dripping from two cones